jgscott/STA380/README.md

 - [These notes](notes/QuantifyingUncertainty.pdf) on bootstrapping and the permutation test.
 - [Section 2 of these notes](notes/decisions_supplement.pdf), on bootstrap resampling.
 You can ignore the stuff about utility if you want.
 - [This R walkthrough](https://github.com/jgscott/learnR/blob/master/gonefishing/gonefishing.md) on using the bootstrap to estimate the variability of a sample mean.
-- Any basic explanation of the concept of value at risk (VaR) for a financial portfolio, e.g. [here](https://en.wikipedia.org/wiki/Value_at_risk), [here](http://www.investopedia.com/articles/04/092904.asp), or [here](http://people.stern.nyu.edu/adamodar/pdfiles/papers/VAR.pdf).

-Shalizi (Chapter 6) also has a much lengthier treatment of the bootstrap, should you wish to consult it.

 ### (5) Clustering